 Answer: Location is the position of the object from left to right and top to bottom within the parent window, frame, or dialog box relative to other similar objects.

 Index Id is the order in which the object appears in your AUT relative to other similar objects.
 E.g if you have 2 links, then index id=0 will be the first link and index id=1 will be the second link.

 The answer to this question is entirely dependent on where the object lies, whether it is within the same parent or not.

-Cross Site Scripting is a thread in the dynamic website.
+Answer: Cross-Site Scripting is a thread in the dynamic website.
 It is also known as XSS.
-Cross site scripting occurs when a web application gathers malicious data from a user.
-The data is collected in the hyperlink form which contains malicious content within it.
+Cross-site scripting occurs when a web application gathers malicious data from a user.
+The data is collected in the hyperlinked form which contains malicious content within it.
 It allows malicious code to be inserted into the web page.
-The web page can be a simple HTML code or a client side script.
+The web page can be a simple HTML code or a client-side script.
 When the malicious code is inserted in page and clicked by some user, the malicious code becomes a part of the web request of the user.
 This request can also execute on the user’s computer and steal information.

 – Index: indicates the order of object.